Schoolforbasics/runbooks/AnacondaRepo.rst

 -  Anaconda Repo license file - given as part of the welcome packet - contact your sales representative or support representative if you cannot find your license.
--  cron: The binstar user needs to add an entry to cron to start the server on reboot
+-  cron: The anaconda-server user needs to add an entry to cron to start the server on reboot

 Linux System Accounts Required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~